Do you regularly put your dog in danger?

 Harnesses have tethering straps that anchor them into the vehicle's seat belt fixing points.
 The best harnesses have a 3-point fixing system that holds all parts of the dog's body secure against the seat.
 The alternative is a 1-point harness, which may allow the dog's rear end to snap forward in a crash.

-In terms of absolute safety, the CPS report is well worth a browse, and you can watch a video of a crash test here.
-Long story short, the CPS found a big difference in performance between harness manufacturers.
-The most reliable system, and the harness against which all the others were measured, is the Sleepypod Clickit Utility.
-Other equipment tested (listed from best to least reliable) include:
+Research has found a big difference in performance between harness manufacturers.
+The most reliable system, and the harness against which all the others were measured.
+Below listed from best to least reliable include:

 That said, any pet restraint is better than none at all, especially as it also keeps dogs from distracting drivers by climbing into their laps.